 Later, when a monk named Kokak Sonthor gained enlightenment and became the Buddha, the evil spirits asked permission, “When can we eat?”
 The Buddha said they had to wait for the next Buddha of the Kathakot Buddhist realm.
 Hence, in the current realm, the evil spirits cannot eat.

-When King Pempeksa went to the Pagoda of Valovan to visit Buddha.
-The then Buddha told that all his departed relatives were crying demanding food and the offerings must be given in the realm of Kathakot.
+When King Pempeksa went to the Pagoda of Valovan to visit Buddha, the then Buddha told him that all his departed relatives were crying, demanding food, and the offerings must be given in the realm of Kathakot.Â

 How to Celebrate Pchum Ben?